onmax/notificationJS/README.md

     time:5,                                                   //Optional.
 In seconds.
 5 seconds by default. hide:true,                                                //Optional.
 True by default
     animation_duration:0.2,                                   //Optional.
 0.2 seconds by default
-    showCloseIcon: false,                                     //Optional.
+    showCloseIcon: true,                                      //Optional.
 True by default
     newestOnTop: true,                                        //Optional.
 True by default
     debug: true                                               //Optional.
 True by default,
     styles: ...                                               //Map of different styles you can apply.
 Explain below.
 })
 ```